 1. A company with an economic activity aligned with the EU Taxonomy objectives.
 A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the EU Taxonomy.
-A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: sustainable forestry, environmental restoration, sustainable manufacturing, renewable energy, water are attained.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product supply, sewerage, waste management and remediation, sustainable transportation, sustainable buildings, sustainable information and technology, scientific research for sustainable development;
+A company qualifying as sustainable investment through this criteria can for example contribute to the following environmental objectives: sustainable forestry, environmental restoration, sustainable manufacturing, renewable energy, water supply, sewerage, waste management and remediation, sustainable transportation, sustainable buildings, sustainable information and technology, scientific research for sustainable development;